Statue of Edward Mandell House

-The Edward Mandell House Monument (Pomnik Edwarda Mandella House’a) is a bronze statue in Warsaw, Poland, in the district of Praga-South placed in the Skaryszew Park.
+The statue of Edward Mandell House (Pomnik Edwarda Mandella House’a) is a bronze statue in Warsaw, Poland, in the district of Praga-South placed in the Skaryszew Park.
 It depicts Edward M. House, a 20th-century diplomat, and advisor to the President of the United States, Woodrow Wilson, who helped in outlining his Fourteen Points.
 The monument was originally made by François Black, and unveiled on 4 July 1932.
 It was destroyed around 1951, and its replica, made by Marian Konieczny, was unveiled on 11 November 1991.